Abigail Brand: Pyrokinesis

 Brand possesses the power of pyrokinesis.
 She has exhibited the ability to coat at least her hands in flame that is potent enough to burn through most metals.
 This flame has been shown colored both blue and red, though it is unknown whether the colors have any specific significance.
-Although it was originally believed that this ability stems from her half-alien heritage, Brand herself revealed that her power is the result of her half-human heritage and is mutant in nature.
+Although it was originally believed that this ability stems from her half-alien heritage, Brand revealed that her power is the result of her half-human heritage and is mutant in nature.

 Multilingualism

 Due to her tongue being able to make shapes that humans cannot, Abigail Brand is multilingual and is able to speak in several alien languages that others are unable to.
 For example, she was able to fluently communicate with Lockheed in his native tongue, which surprised her crew.

 Physical appearance

 Abigail Brand's green hair is a trait that has long been associated with S.H.I.E.L.D.'s enemy Hydra.
 Wolverine disparagingly refers to her as "Hydra-hair" at their first meeting.
 She reveals that this is her natural color, the unusual color inherited from her father's race.
-Abigail Brand has a tattoo on each bicep, where one reads "Grace," and the other "Anna."
+Abigail Brand has a tattoo on each bicep, respectively reading "Grace" and "Anna."
 The significance of these tattoos has yet to be revealed.